Documentation Index

 Java - Maven

-The patcher uses pre-install patching: it reads your pom.xml (and any multi-module submodules), queries Root’s API, then rewrites dependency groupId and version values to use Root-patched equivalents.
+The patcher uses pre-install patching: it reads your pom.xml (and any multi-module submodules), queries Root’s public analyze API, then rewrites dependency groupId and version values to use Root-patched equivalents.
 It also adds <exclusions> to prevent transitive re-introduction of vulnerable versions.

-# Preview
+# Preview - no ROOTIO_API_KEY needed

 rootio_patcher maven remediate